 Biography for Dr. S.S.
 Iyengar

-Bogdan Carbunar is an assistant professor in the School of Computing and
+Dr. Bogdan Carbunar is an Assistant Professor in the School of Computing and

 Information Sciences at the Florida International University.
 Previously, he

 held various researcher positions within the Applied Research Center at

 Motorola.
 His research interests include distributed systems, security and

 applied cryptography.
 He holds a Ph.D. in Computer Science from Purdue